-The hazard assessment is based on a methodology which relies on the use of GUTS (General Unified Threshold models of Survival)13 TRT modelling.
-For a short introduction to the GUTS modelling framework, please refer to Section 4.4.1 of Annex G to the Supplementary Document of the EFSA Bee guidance.
-For further details on the background for the methodology used, please refer to Section 4.4.4 and 7.1.1 of that Annex G.
+The hazard assessment is based on a methodology which relies on the use of GUTS (General Unified Threshold models of Survival) TRT modelling (Jager et al. 2011).
+For a short introduction to the GUTS modelling framework, refer to Section 4.4.1 of Annex G to the Supplementary Document of the EFSA Bee guidance.
+For further details on the background for the methodology used, refer to Sections 4.4.4 and 7.1.1 of that Annex G.